Course Content and Outcome Guide for GEO 221

 - Special Fee:

 Course DescriptionUses field research methods in human geography and applications of GIS Works to prepare cartographic presentation of community needs and resources while working directly with a community organization.
+Prerequisites: WR 115, RD 115 and MTH 20 or equivalent placement test scores.
 Audit available.

 Intended Outcomes for the course